decadenza/remoteuser/README.md

 4) Extra options:
 - Set up an appropriate regex for your usernames in models.py, line 46
 - Uncomment and adapt a restricted email policy in admin.py, line 15 and over (this app does not include user self registration)
+- You can use the custom decorator *write_permission_required* in your views.